 Call us: 855.522.6457

 Spinal stenosis is the narrowing of the spinal canal — the opening in the center of your spinal column through which the spinal cord travels.
-When the canal narrows, it compresses the nerves that travel from the spinal cord to the arms and legs.
-This compression develops gradually, causing few signs or symptoms in the beginning stages of the condition.
+When the canal narrows, it pushes on the nerves that travel from the spinal cord to the arms and legs.
+This pressure on the nerves increases gradually, only causing a few signs or symptoms in the beginning stages of the condition.